kuttor/dotfiles/docs/Manpage.md

 `--[no-]signing`

-: Audit for app signing, which is required by macOS on ARM.
+: Audit for app signatures, which are required by macOS on ARM.

 `--token-conflicts`